 Interest Rate Risk.
 Our exposure to interest rate risk for changes in interest rates is primarily the interest income generated by our cash deposited with banks.
-In addition, we are exposed to interest rate risks related to bank borrowings with equal amounts of cash and time deposits pledged as collateral for the debt.
+In addition, we are exposed to interest rate risks related to bank borrowings.

 Foreign Exchange Risk.
 The U.S. dollar is our reporting currency.
 The U.S. dollar is also the functional currency for the majority of our operations.
-In 2017, more than 99% of our sales and cost of revenues were denominated in U.S. dollars.
-However, in December 2017, approximately 65% of our operating expenses were denominated in NT dollars, with a small percentage denominated in Japanese Yen, Korean Won and Chinese Renminbi, and the majority of the remainder denominated in U.S. dollars.
+In 2018, more than 99% of our sales and cost of revenues were denominated in U.S. dollars.
+However, in December 2018, approximately 60% of our operating expenses were denominated in NT dollars, with a small percentage denominated in Japanese Yen, Korean Won and Chinese Renminbi, and the majority of the remainder denominated in U.S. dollars.
 We anticipate that we will continue to conduct substantially all of our sales in U.S. dollars.
 We do not believe that we have a material currency risk with regard to the NT dollar.
 We believe the majority of any potential adverse foreign currency exchange impacts on our operating assets may be offset by a potential favorable foreign currency exchange impact on our operating liabilities.
 From time to time we have engaged in, and may continue to engage in, forward contracts to hedge against our foreign currency exposure.

-As of December 31, 2017, no foreign currency exchange contracts are outstanding.
+As of December 31, 2018, no foreign currency exchange contracts are outstanding.

 ITEM 12.
-DESCRIPTION OF SECURITIES OTHER THAN EQUITY SECURITIES
+DESCRIPTION OF SECURITIES OTHER THAN EOUITY SECURITIES